Saucon TDS: Features, Limits, and What It's Missing

 Where Saucon TDS Has Gaps

 Saucon TDS is primarily a data collection and display platform.
 It records what is happening but does not proactively notify you when something is wrong.
-If a driver does not sign on, Saucon TDS logs the absence — but it does not send your dispatcher an SMS at 6:03am saying route 14 has no driver.
-That gap between data and action is where service failures happen.
+If a driver does not sign on, Saucon TDS logs the absence, but it does not send your dispatcher an SMS at 6:03am saying route 14 has no driver.
+FMCSA reports approximately 5,700 fatal crashes involving large trucks and buses annually, and the gap between data collection and proactive alerting is where preventable incidents begin.
+Under 49 CFR 396.11, drivers must complete a written DVIR at the end of each day's work, and under 49 CFR 396.13, motor carriers must review those DVIRs before dispatching vehicles.
+For a comprehensive overview of these requirements, see DVIR compliance requirements for bus fleets.
+Saucon TDS does not automate follow-up on any of these obligations.

 The three most common gaps fleet managers identify: